Genealogical Notes About William Johnson of Batavia, Illinois

 From the 1880 Federal census for Kane County, Illinois, for Batavia:

-By the time of the 1880 census Lizzie had left to marry Thomas B. Short, and William and Almira were living as in-laws in the home of their daughter Emeline and her husband Elihu Wigton.
+By the time of the 1880 census Lizzie had left to marry Thomas B. Short, and William and Almyra were living as in-laws in the home of their daughter Emeline and her husband Elihu Wigton.
+Note that Emeline's mother is shown as having been born in Md. (i.e. Maryland), while the line for Almyra herself states she was born in New York, and that her parents were both born in Massachusetts.

 ------------------

-The other children of William and Almira Johnson
+The Five Daughters of William and Almyra Johnson

 1. Mary Johnson